Preparing a Linux server for BMC Digital Workplace Catalog installation

 Verify the number of processes (nproc value) and the open files a process is allowed to run.

-To review the currently allowed number of open files that a process can run, run the commands
+To review the currently allowed number of open files that a process can run, run

 ulimit -Hato review the hard limit, and

 # ulimit -Ha ... open files (-n) 4096 # ulimit -Sa open files (-n) 1024